 If the tax notice is not in your name but you are the registered owner and you are eligible for the Home Owner Grant, you may still make a payment and apply for the grant.
 You will need to attach your FORM A Freehold Transfer (or a copy) to the grant application as proof of ownership.

-You may not be eligible to receive a grant this year if the current property taxes have been paid in full by the seller or of you have already claimed a Home Owner Grant on another property this year.
+You may not be eligible to receive a grant this year if the current property taxes have been paid in full by the seller or if you have already claimed a Home Owner Grant on another property this year.

 You Recently Moved and Bank Online: